2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-code/objects/settings.md

 1. **Preset** with pre-defined settings from the installation (system 📋 only)

 > [!TIP]
-> Read more about this stack and what's in it here [](xref:Basics.Configuration.SettingsStack)
+> Read more about this stack and what's in it here [](xref:Basics.Configuration.SettingsStack).
+> This also includes the full list of sources and their exact names.

 The order of the sources is important, as the first match will be returned.
 The View has priority over the App.